"Let me live, love and say it well in good sentences."

 - Receive individual attention from our widely published, award winning faculty.
-Faculty in our program have collectively published nine books of fiction and poetry in the past ten years and have won a variety of teaching awards, including the CMU Excellence in Teaching Award, the University’s highest honor for teachers.
+Faculty in our program have collectively published eleven books of fiction and poetry in the past ten years and have won a variety of teaching awards, including the CMU Excellence in Teaching Award, the University’s highest honor for teachers.

 - Have the opportunity to serve as editors for our graduate literary journal, Temenos, which receives submissions from all over the country.

 - Make connections with prominent writers from all over the country through our two reading series—the English Department’s Visiting Writers Series and the Wellspring Literary Series.
 Recent visitors to our program include Dan Chaon, Bonnie Jo Campbell, Marie Howe, Thomas Lux, Lance Olsen, Ross Gay, Fleda Brown, Alissa Nutting, and many more.